wizfactor/SpongyCastleCryptoDemo/README.md

 2. There is currently no means of key validation.
 I will probably use a hash-check solution for this feature once I come around to implementing it.

 3. There is currently no means of validating data that was decrypted with an incorrect key.
 What happens instead is that a decryption using an incorrect key will return an InvalidCipherTextException that is caught by the application; the app will continue to run normally without crashing.
 I am pretty sure there is a more elegant solution to handling this problem (most likely related to #2), but that will have to come in a future version.

+4. Key is currently not locally stored.
+Currently, the key and the IV are generated together after every button press.
+I will make sure to separate these two functions in a future update.

 This application was tested on the following devices: